-During a primary filtration, the circulation pump, CLEARRAY and ozone unit (if applicable) are activated.
+During a primary filtration, the circulation pump and CLEARRAY unit are activated.
 The factory default cycle starts at 12:00 AM and last for 8 hours.
 If you elect to keep this setting, then you can skip this section.

 In extreme bitter cold weather, where freezing can occur, we recommend you program the circulation pump to run 24 hours.
-Refer to the "Winterizing" section on page 62.
+Refer to the "Winterizing" section on page 61.